PabloJp304/Python-Exercises/README.md

 # Python-Exercises
-Handling and use of functions with arrays
+Handling and use of functions with arrays:

 2.1.1.
 You are required to make a modularized program (using functions and error handling) that allows you to to move the letter P into an MxN matrix, where M (Number of rows) and N (Number of columns) are values entered by the user. values entered by the user.